zbalkan/zbalkan.github.io/_posts/2024-11-03-psreadline.md

 Set-PSReadLineKeyHandler -Chord Enter -Function ValidateAndAcceptLine
 ```

-Well, we know that [PowerShell Profile modification](https://attack.mitre.org/techniques/T1546/013/) is a good mechanism for persistence.
-This is just another way of using it.
-It is similar to creating subscriptions, but instead of [WMI Event Subscription](https://attack.mitre.org/techniques/T1546/003/) technique, you can utilize this simple, but shiny PowerShell module that comes by default in Windows 10 and PowerShell 6+.
+Well, we know that [PowerShell Profile modification](https://attack.mitre.org/techniques/T1546/013/) is yet another mechanism for persistence.
+It is easy to detect but when the session is run with higher privileges, then it would be very useful.
+This is just another way of using the same technique;  similar to creating subscriptions, but instead of [WMI Event Subscription](https://attack.mitre.org/techniques/T1546/003/) technique, you can utilize this simple, but shiny PowerShell module that comes by default in Windows 10 and PowerShell 6+.
 The important points to discuss are below:

 1. **Detection:** You can query WMI subscriptions for detection.
 To detect the `PsReadLine` changes, you need to compare the `Get-PSReadLineKeyHandler` results, which is possible not a feasible option.
 You can see that `AcceptLine` is replaced with `ValidateandAcceptLine`, that shows you have some things changed.
 In the end, this is only `T1546.013`, and you **must** monitor `$PROFILE` paths. <br><img src="/assets/Animation-persistence.gif" width="800" alt="No changes.">
 2. **No external persistence mechanism:** We are back into `T1546.013`-only because PSReadLine is stateless, and the parameters must be provided within the `$PROFILE`.
 So it is less powerful than the combination of `T1546.013` and `T1546.003`.